HOW TO APPLY TO BECOME A PANEL ATTORNEY:

 Download and complete the appropriate panel application.
 Submit a completed application and corresponding attachments: Certificate of Good Standing, Malpractice Insurance Binder, and at least 4 CLE Certificates in the area of law you are joining, to the SCACP office directly or by email to: firstname.lastname@example.org

 Please Note: Panel attorneys are not employed by the Suffolk County Assigned Counsel Plan, but rather are independent contractors of the SCACP.

 2. Open the PDF using Adobe Acrobat Reader, not your internet browser (right click -> open with).
 Click here to get Adobe Reader.

 3. Fill out the form in Adobe Reader, when finished - click "file -> save as", and save it to a place you will remember.

 4. Attach the newly saved PDF to your email and send completed forms to: email@example.com

 Basic Eligibility Requirements:

 1. All applicants must reside and/or maintain an office in Suffolk County

-2. All attorneys are screened by committees consisting of lawyers well respected in the area of Criminal and/or Family law.
+2. All attorneys are screened by the Suffolk County Assigned Counsel Defender Plan Criminal Screening Committee.
 Candidates are screened in person after a careful review of the candidate’s qualifications.
 A majority vote of the screening committee is required for placement on the panel.